-All of the preferable embodiments of the methods of the present invention employ a wireless patient data acquisition system.
-This wireless patient data acquisition system consists of several components, each wirelessly connected.
+Several preferable embodiments of this method employ a wireless in-home data acquisition system.
+This wireless in-home data acquisition system consists of several components, each wirelessly connected.
 Data is collected from the sensors described above by a patient interface box.
-The patient interface box then wirelessly transmits the data preferably to a separate signal pre-processing module, which then wirelessly transmits the preprocessed signal to a receiver.
-Alternatively, the patient interface box processes the signal and then directly transmits the processed signal directly to a receiver or database using wireless technology.
+The patient interface box then wirelessly transmits the data to a separate signal pre-processing module, which then wirelessly transmits the pre-processed signal to a receiver.
+Alternatively, the patient interface box processes the signal and then directly transmits the processed signal directly to the receiver using wireless technology.
 Further alternatively, the patient interface box wirelessly transmits the signals to the receiver, which then pre-processes the signal.
-Preferably, the wireless technology used by the patient data acquisition system 5 components is radio frequency based.
+Preferably, the wireless technology used by the in-home data acquisition system components is radio frequency based.
 Most preferably, the wireless technology is digital radio frequency based.
-The signals from the sensors and/or the pre-processed signals are transmitted wirelessly to a receiver, which can be a base station, a transceiver hooked to a computer, a personal 10 digital assistant (PDA), a cellular phone, a wireless network, or the like.
+The signals from the sensors and/or the pre-processed signals are transmitted wirelessly to a receiver, which can be a base station, a transceiver hooked to a computer, a personal digital assistant (PDA), a cellular phone, a wireless network, or the like.
 Most preferably, the physiological signals are transmitted wirelessly in digital format to a receiver.

-Wireless signals between the wireless patient data acquisition system components are both received and transmitted 15 via frequencies preferably less than about 2.0 GHz.
+Wireless signals between the wireless in-home data acquisition system components are both received and transmitted via frequencies preferably less than about 2.0 GHz.
 More preferably, the frequencies are primarily 902-928 MHz, but Wireless Medical Telemetry Bands (WMTS), 608-614 MHz, 1395-1400 MHz, or 1429-1432 MHz can also be used.
-The present invention may also use other less preferable 20 frequencies above 2.0 GHz for data transmission, including but not limited to such standards as Bluetooth, WiFi, IEEE 802.11, and the like.
+The present invention may also use other less preferable frequencies above 2.0 GHz for data transmission, including but not limited to such standards as Bluetooth, WiFi, IEEE 802.11, and the like.

-When a component of the wireless patient data acquisition system is configured to wirelessly transmit data, it is pref-25 erably capable of conducting a RF sweep to detect an occupied frequency or possible interference.
+When a component of the wireless in-home data acquisition system is configured to wirelessly transmit data, it is preferably capable of conducting a RF sweep to detect an occupied frequency or possible interference.
 The system is capable of operating in either "manual" or "automatic" mode.
-In the manual mode, the system conducts an RF sweep and displays the results of the scan to the system 30 monitor.
+In the manual mode, the system conducts an RF sweep and displays the results of the scan to the system monitor.
 The user of the system can then manually choose which frequency or channel to use for data transmission.
 In automatic mode, the system conducts a RF sweep and automatically chooses which frequencies to use for data transmission.
-The system also preferably employs a form of 35 frequency hopping to avoid interference and improve security.
+The system also preferably employs a form of frequency hopping to avoid interference and improve security.
 The system scans the RF environment then picks a channel over which to transmit based on the amount of interference occurring in the frequency range.